 You can view more background detail by going to the following site:

-Our branch has some 550 members and runs some 40 courses over two semesters a year.
-Courses are weekly, fortnightly, or monthly depending on the topic.
+The Kapiti Coast branch has about 550 members and runs approximately 40 courses per semester each year.
+Courses may be either weekly, fortnightly, or monthly depending requirements of the members.

-- Topics are decided by members and study groups are formed with a convenor.
-The courses are mostly led my members with a knowledge of the topic, but where necessary by outside experts.
+- Topics are decided by members and study groups (courses) are formed.
+The courses are usually led by members with a knowledge of the topic, however, where necessary they may be led by outside experts.
 Each course has a leader and optionally a convenor.

-- Meetings are informal, often held in members’ homes, you don’t need a degree, there are no exams and costs are minimal
+- Meetings are informal and often held in members’ homes.
+You do not need to have a degree and there are no exams.

-You do not have to be an expert to lead a Course; just have an interest in, or perhaps even a passion for, a particular topic.
-Or it may be that you could lead a discussion group and gain input from all of the participants.
+You do not have to be an expert to lead a course; just have an interest, or perhaps a passion for a particular topic… or may be you could lead a discussion group and gain input from all of the participants.